Highbridge Park: High Bridge Water Tower

+The High Bridge Water Tower is in Highbridge Park between West 173rd and 174th streets, on top of the ridge at the Manhattan end of the High Bridge.
+The 200 ft octagonal tower, which was authorized by the State Legislature in 1863, was designed by John B. Jervis, the engineer who supervised the bridge's and aqueduct's construction.
+Water was pumped up 100 ft to Highbridge Reservoir, a 7 acre reservoir next to the tower, which then provided water to be lifted to the tower's 47,000 gal tank.
+This "high service" improved the water system's gravity pressure, necessary because of the increased use of flush toilets.

+The tower's load-bearing exterior stonework was designed in a mixture of the Romanesque Revival and neo-Grec styles.
+Christopher Gray said of the tower's design that "Its rock-faced granite gives the tower a chunky, fortified appearance, as if it were a lookout for a much larger castle complex that was never built....
+The granite is competently handled, but the details are not very inspired or elegant.
+The tower is more picturesque than beautiful."
+The interior of the tower, which was never open to the public, features a wide well-detailed iron spiral staircase with six large landings and paired windows.

-The High Bridge Water Tower, in the park between West 173rd and 174th Streets, was built in 1866–1872 to help meet the increasing demands on the city's water system.
-The 200 ft octagonal tower was designed by John B. Jervis in a mixture of Romanesque Revival and neo-Grec styles, and was accompanied by the 7 acre Highbridge Reservoir.
-The High Bridge system was inaugurated in 1872, and reached its full capacity by 1875.
-With the opening of the Croton Aqueduct, the High Bridge system became less relied upon; during World War I it was taken out of service when sabotage was feared.
-In 1949 the tower was disconnected from the system, and a carillon, donated by the Altman Foundation, was installed in 1958.
+The tower was built in 1866–1872 to help meet the ever-increasing demands on the city's water system, and the High Bridge system reached its full capacity by 1875.
+With the opening of the New Croton Aqueduct in 1890, the High Bridge system became less relied upon; during World War I, it was completely shut down when sabotage was feared.
+The tower was removed from service in 1949, and it was proposed for demolition the next year to make way for a planned highway interchange between Harlem River Drive and the 178th–179th Street Tunnels.
+The tower was saved when New York City Department of Parks and Recreation (NYC Parks) offered to take over control.
+A carillon, donated by the Altman Foundation, was installed in 1958.
 The tower's cupola was damaged by an arson fire in 1984.
-The tower and cupola were rehabilitated and restored in 1989–1990.

-The High Bridge Water Tower was designated a New York City landmark by the Landmarks Preservation Commission in 1967.
-The High Bridge Water Tower underwent a 10 year, $5 million renovation, and reopened to the public for scheduled tours in November 2021.
-Tours are free through NYC Parks Department and usually take place several times a month.
+It was reconstructed, cleaned and restored in 1989–1990 by the William A. Hall Partnership.
+The High Bridge Water Tower underwent a 10-year, $5 million renovation during the 2010s and reopened to the public in November 2021.
+After the water tower reopened, NYC Parks began hosting free tours of the structure.

 Highbridge Play Center

 The Highbridge Play Center, on Amsterdam Avenue between West 172nd and West 174th Streets, was built in 1934-36 in the Art Moderne style, during the Fiorello LaGuardia administration.
 The supervising architect was Aymar Embury II, and the landscape architect was Gilmore D. Clarke, among others.
-It was built on the site of the reservoir which had formerly served the High Bridge Water Tower, and features a swimming pool.
+It was built on the site of the Highbridge Reservoir and features a swimming pool.